hann-zhong/matrix/README.md

 Checks to see if two matrices are the same.

 ###### add
-Adds two matrices together.
+Adds two matrices together and returns the resulting matrix.

 ###### subtract
-Subtracts one matrix from another.
+Subtracts one matrix from another and returns the resulting matrix.

 ###### multiply (double)
 Scalar multiplication.